CakeDC/oven/README.md

 and get a working development environment up and running in seconds.
 Production environments should consider several other factors, like file permissions, virtualhost configuration, etc.

 * Upload oven.php file to your host/server
-* Access oven.php through on your host via your favourite browser such as http://localhost/oven.php
+* Access oven.php on your host via your favourite browser such as http://localhost/oven.php
 * Click the big oven knob in the middle of the page
 * CakePHP will auto install and ready to go